 Oh, that's the perfect description, because now the zero vector's automatically included because C could be zero.
-The vector I had is included, because C could be one.
-But now any vector.

 It's in -- how would you describe this, the null space, this -- all these vectors of this form C C minus C, like, seven seven minus seven.

 Minus eleven minus eleven plus eleven.